Blowfly's Punk Rock Party

 Blowfly's Punk Rock Party is the 2006 album by Blowfly and his second release for Jello Biafra's label Alternative Tentacles.

-On this album numerous classics of the punk rock genre by artists such as the Ramones and the Dead Kennedys are given the trademark Blowfly sex parody treatment, as well as one originally non-punk rock song parodied in punk style and several original songs.
+On this album numerous classics of the punk rock genre by artists such as the Ramones and the Dead Kennedys are given the Blowfly sex parody treatment, as well as one originally non-punk rock song parodied in punk style and several original songs.
 Jello Biafra makes a guest appearance on both versions of "R Kelly In Cambodia" as does Raf Classic from the Crumbs on "Should I Fuck This Big Fat Ho?"
 Six "clean" radio edits are also included.

+Reviews

+Alternative Press gave the album 4 out of 5 stars.